 Many people who struggle with substance abuse first turned to drugs and alcohol as a way to cope with stress or past trauma.
 They often feel like they’re alone and unsupported.
-Although they sometimes realize how damaging addiction is, they also feel trapped in a cycle of using.
+Although they sometimes realize how damaging substance abuse is, they also feel trapped in a cycle of using.
 Once they enter rehab, they’ll take part in a variety of therapies.
 Group therapy for substance abuse is just one type of counseling that’s very beneficial.

-The Importance of Therapy in Addiction Treatment
+The Importance of Therapy in Substance Abuse Treatment

 Do you know why you rely on drugs and alcohol to get through your daily life?
 If you’re like many people, you don’t give a lot of thought to the reasons behind your use.
 Individual counseling and group therapy for substance abuse are designed to help people get to the core issues that contribute to substance abuse.